ulaari/ulaar/src/content/blog/2016/05/23/never-too-late-to-be-alone.md

 Hostel life at Mesra, an extended hostel life at Jamshedpur, and roommates during my years at Houston certainly prepared me for it.

-If not for my friend Ganesh I might not have experienced
+If not for my friend Ganesh I might not have embraced living life alone in Chicago the way I did.

-Chicago, Ganesh Glen Dale Heights
-It’s never too late to be alone
+Nothing like Del Amitri's It’s never too late to be alone to bring those Chicago years into sweet nostalgic focus.

 <span style="color: rgb(0, 0, 0); font-family: Verdana, Arial; font-size: 13.4px; text-align: center; background-color: rgb(204, 204, 221);">Summer here is over in a million different ways </span>
 <span style="color: rgb(0, 0, 0); font-family: Verdana, Arial; font-size: 13.4px; text-align: center; background-color: rgb(204, 204, 221);">You look like a dream sometimes, but I don’t dream these days </span>